Make sure hands and ear opening are clean and dry. Shape whole plug into a ball.

 Yes.
 Mack’s silicone naturally resists degradation from microbes for the useful life of the product (up to 5 uses).

 We appreciate your interest in our products.
 If you have used this product or any of Mack’s® hearing protection, sleep mask, swimmer’s ear prevention, ear drying aid, lens wipe or earwax removal ear drop products, we invite you to share your experience by way of a testimonial.
 We are excited to hear what you have to say!
 Your testimonial will be shared with others so they may also benefit from our products and experience similar improvements in their lives.
-Thanks for helping make Mack’s® America’s best selling, #1 doctor recommended brand of ear plugs.
+Thanks for helping make Mack’s® USA’s best selling, #1 doctor recommended brand of ear plugs.

 – Pete Benner, McKeon Products, Inc.